Centuries of construction and architectural excellence

 Upon entering the cathedral, you are immediately struck by its vast and imposing interior.
 With 52 massive columns supporting the vaulted ceiling, the cathedral's space is incredibly grand.
 The interior is full of artistic gems, including stained glass windows that are among the largestin the world and tell the stories of biblical scenes in vibrant colours.

 One of the most significant features inside the cathedral is the tomb of Archbishop Charles of Bohemia, who played a key role in the anti-Reformation movement in the 16th century.
-His tomb, inlaid with gold and silver, is located in the crypt below the high altar and is considered an important place of pilgrimage.
+His tomb, inlaid with gold and silver, is located in the crypt under the high altar and is considered an important place of pilgrimage.

 The view from the roof